DigiSwap-Core/multisender/README.md

 Change the address to your own address,customize fee you will recieve.<br>

-# deploy to github page
+# Deploy to github page
 https://github.com/AlgoNetwork/Page<br>

 or you can download source ,and put any web server.then start earn cryptocurrency!<br>